scottgroup/coco/README.md

 ## **How to cite us**

 Scientific results produced using CoCo shall acknowledge its use.
-Please cite as
+Please cite as :

-       ---
+Deschamps-Francoeur G & Boivin V, Abou Elela S and Scott S. CoCo: RNA-seq Read Assignment Correction for Nested Genes and Multimapped Reads.
+BioRxiv 477869 [Preprint].
+November 29, 2018.
+Available from : <https://doi.org/10.1101/477869>

 ## **Acknowledgments**

 * Hat tip to Fabien Dupuis-Sandoval for starting this project from scratch.
-* Many thanks to Jean-Michel Garrant for his general wisdom.
+* Many thanks to Jean-Michel Garant for his general wisdom.
 * Thanks to Kamil Slowikowski [slowkow](https://gist.github.com/slowkow) for its GTF.py script that is used by correct_annotation.